 People cannot be broken up, reduced by analysis and separated into two components.
 Perhaps this is why I am struggling with writing a writer’s resume/bio.

 If in a resume I include only my writing experience and achievements, there’s a giant hole in the middle sized about 15 years.
-And I don’t have a teenaged mini-me as the obvious explanation.
 If I include only my work/professional experience, there’s a giant hovering question-mark…where’s all the writing?
 Either version presents an incomplete person.

 History was my college major, but while minoring in English I found it necessary to know the “global context” of the books I read.
 What was happening in the author’s world at the time the work was written and to the author personally, the politics of the world, social customs; knowing The Big Picture became the foundation on which I understood the whole story.

 Without my work experiences of the last fifteen years, I’m a writer in a vacuum.
 Without my recent and college-era writing experiences, I’m a clerk.

 Why not tell my whole story?

 Both make up the “marketable me.”
 Following resume rules feels like trying to cram a round peg through a square hole.